I see so much dumb totally made up lottery maths around, it’s no wonder people get confused.

 Here’s why lottery sums are so dumb:-

-- If you apply completely made up calculations with no logic behind them to sets of numbers in a fixed range - there will always be patterns, because the numbers are in a fixed range!
+1. If you apply completely made up calculations with no logic behind them to sets of numbers in a fixed range – there will always be patterns, simply because the numbers are in a fixed range.

-- It’s like looking at clouds and making faces, except cloud pictures are fun and not totally dumb…
+2. It’s like looking at clouds and seeing faces, except cloud pictures are fun and not totally dumb…

-- Just because they try and use complicated sounding maths terms like ’standard deviation’ does NOT make them clever or right!
+4. Just because they try and use complicated sounding math terms like ‘standard deviation’ does NOT make them clever, or correct!

 Of course this kind of dumb analysis makes absolutely no difference at all to your chances of winning.
 Thankfully it can’t make your chances any worse, but I guarantee it will NOT improve them either.